-We currently maintain a high level of inventory consisting of on average approximately \$2.6 million at cost in order to have a broad assortment of products across a wide variety of hard surface flooring categories in project-ready quantities.
-We also carry an additional \$85.8 million of inventory outside our stores, primarily at our distribution centers.
+We currently maintain a high level of inventory consisting of on average approximately 3,500 SKUs per store and an average inventory per store of approximately \$2.5 million at cost in order to have a broad assortment of products across a wide variety of hard surface flooring categories in project-ready quantities.
+We also carry an additional \$84.5 million of inventory outside our stores, primarily at our distribution centers as of December 29, 2016.
 The investment associated with this high level of inventory is substantial, and efficient inventory management is a key component of our business success and profitability.
 If we fail to adequately project the amount or mix of our inventory, we may miss sales opportunities or have to take unanticipated markdowns or hold additional clearance events to dispose of excess inventory, which will adversely affect our operating results.